 I work with people from all walks of life and backgrounds who have a diverse range of experiences and mental health needs.

-These can include symptoms relating to: - Addiction, Abuse, Anxiety, Anger Management, Bereavement, Depression, Low Self-Esteem, Imposter Syndrome, Relationship Styles/Patterns, Family Conflicts, and Stress.
-For more information on the areas I help and support feel free to visit my page on initial consultation.
+These can include symptoms relating to: - Addiction, Abuse, Anxiety, Anger Management, Bereavement, Depression, Low Confidence and Self-Esteem, Low Moods, Depressive Thoughts and Feelings, Imposter Syndrome, Relationship Styles/Patterns, Family Conflicts, and Stress.

-I am registered and a member of the BACP British Association for Counselling and Psychotherapy.
-The BACP is one of the main governing bodies that oversee the accreditation and registration, of qualified and experienced counsellors in the United Kingdom. am listed in the directory and work by the BACP ethical framework.
+Moreover, I am a registered member of the BACP British Association for Counselling and Psychotherapy and adhere to their ethical framework.
+The BACP is one of the main governing bodies that oversee the accreditation and registration of qualified and experienced counsellors in the United Kingdom.
+Additionally, I have completed my therapy training in London at Birkbeck University, and the Mary Ward Centre.

 Further to my professional background, I have worked within various industries such as property, hospitality, retail, and financial services (trading, private investment, and retail banking).